Dongfeng EQ2050: History

 In October 2016, the EQ2050 was reported to be deployed by the PLA near the Afghan-Chinese border.
 During the 2020 Belarusian protests, various news agencies reported the deployment of Belarusian EQ2050s throughout Minsk.

+On January 4, 2024, the PLA's Hong Kong Garrison officially reported the acquisition of the PCP001.

 Development

 When the vehicle was first built, the EQ2050 included the Hummer H1 chassis.
 It was powered by a Dongfeng-built Cummins EQB150-20 110 kW/2,700R turbo-charged diesel engine, but it came with the option of using a U.S.-made V8 diesel engine instead.
 The licensing rights for the Cummins engine were purchased so that Beijing could avoid any potential sanctions.

 Since 2008, almost all parts for the EQ2050 are made in China.
 Both the EQ2050 and EQ2058 vehicles have a 5-speed gear box and a 2-speed transfer box.

 The EQ2050 is a four-wheel drive vehicle with an independent suspension system and central inflating system.
 The EQ2050 has redesigned lights and radiators.
 Dongfeng worked with AM General Motors to acquire American parts for the first EQ2050s made in production before the company was able to produce the necessary parts in China.
 The vehicle can be configured to be armed with machine guns, automatic grenade launcher, or anti-tank missiles mounted on top.
 Body styles include soft, hard, truck, and van versions.

 It was previously licensed to DRB-HICOM in Malaysia to be marketed to countries that needed a right-hand drive vehicle, as the HICOM High Mobility Utility Vehicle (HMUV).